Support

 Knowledge Base / Frequently Asked Questions / Room Alert

-How To Enable Your Room Alert ‘S’ Model To Use HTTPS
+How To Enable Your Room Alert PRO & MAX Models To Use HTTPS

-For a more secure local web interface, you can enable your Room Alert 32S 12S or 3S to use HTTPS.
-When enabled, your Room Alert Monitor’s local web interface is secured by an SSL certificate issued to *.roomalertmonitor.com.
+For a more secure local web interface, you can enable your Room Alert MAX, 32S 12S or 3S to use HTTPS.
+By default, your Room Alert Monitor’s local web interface is secured by an SSL certificate issued to *.roomalertmonitor.com.
+Room Alert MAX Base Stations also support custom certificates.

 Select the tabs below for more information.